 Worse, it comes up during an underwriter or lender audit that reveals the satisfaction, sometimes called the cancellation, release, or re-conveyance, was never properly recorded.
 In order to prevent such an issue, release tracking is an important part of post-closing due diligence for every settlement agent to adopt.

 Consumers, investors, and regulators are demanding more transparency about the service providers that work with lenders in the real estate, title, and mortgage settlement industries.
-As a result, organizations like the American Land Title Association (ALTA) have developed tools to empower title companies and real estate law firms to create documented policies and procedures for Best Practices.
+As a result, organizations like the American Land Title Association (ALTA) have developed guidance to empower title companies and real estate law firms to create documented policies and procedures for Best Practices.

 While the best practices put forth by ALTA are completely voluntary, it’s a valuable guideline to ensure that title companies and real estate law firms are meeting the expectations of lenders, underwriters, and state and federal regulators during audits.

 In order to avoid any post-closing mishaps, title agents should follow ALTA’s BEST PRACTICE #4:

 “Adopt standard real estate settlement procedures and policies that help ensure compliance with Federal and State Consumer Financial Laws as applicable to the Settlement process.“

 Settlement agents should ask these questions to meet this Best Practice for post-closing recording:

 - What are my state’s regulations?